manvi004/fingerprint-attendance-system/docs/firmware_flow.md

 1. Wait for finger placement
 2. Request a fingerprint match from the sensor
 3. If a match is found:
-  a.
-Retrieve fingerprint ID
+* Retrieve fingerprint ID
-  b.
-Display attendance confirmation on LCD
+* Display attendance confirmation on LCD
-  c.
-Send attendance data to the IFTTT webhook
+* Send attendance data to the IFTTT webhook
-5. If no match is found, then display an error message on the LCD
+4. If no match is found, then display an error message on the LCD

 ## Idle State
 System remains in attendance mode until reset or reconfigured